Insights

 Make Your Audience the HERO of Your Story

-But framing yourself as such in the stories you share is self-serving, and might even come across as arrogant.
-What will make your stories more impactful is if you make your audience seem clever, smart, and heroic.
+You’re the leader who transformed your business or company.
+You’re the entrepreneur whose idea changed the lives of millions.
+You’re the visionary who shares valuable insights with your audience.
+But framing yourself as such in the stories you share is self-serving and might even come across as arrogant.
+Your stories will have more impact if they make your audience feel clever, smart, and heroic.

 That’s the power of heroic storytelling.